PxShoota/ped_robbery/README.md

 # ped_robbery
-fisr script that enables peds to rob you for being afk
+first script that enables peds to rob you for being afk